-This lights up when the ignition is switched on and goes out after a few seconds.
+This lights up when the ignition is switched on and goes out after a few seconds as soon as traffic conditions allow.
+Switch off the engine and do not restart it.
+Contact an approved Dealer.

 If it lights up when driving, fill up with fuel as soon as possible.
 There is only approximately 30 miles (50 km) worth of fuel left.